 A hugely important factor in the local rental economy is the demand among students; there are over 19,000 students at the University of Sunderland, and over 3000 of those graduate each year.
 Sunderland’s university is forging international connections around the world, with a new campus in Hong Kong and numerous learning institutions across the world.

-The university’s presence in Sunderland itself has been growing thanks to several large scale investments, including an entirely new medical school and an Hope Street Xchange, the University of Sunderland’s £10m centre for enterprise and innovation.
+The university’s presence in Sunderland itself has been growing thanks to several large scale investments, including an entirely new medical school and the Hope Street Xchange, the University of Sunderland’s £10m centre for enterprise and innovation.

 The University of Sunderland is becoming ever more popular and that means more demand for student rentals.